splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 Data dropping rules
 ===============================================================================

-When you have a new aggregated metric, you might no longer have any scenario for the original unaggregated data.
+When you have a new aggregated metric, you might no longer need the original unaggregated data.
 You can also drop a metric without adding an aggregation rule.
 Data dropping rules let you discard any data you don't want to monitor, so you can save storage space and reduce cardinality.
-When you have a new aggregated metric, you might no longer have any scenario for the original unaggregated data.
-You can also drop a metric without adding an aggregation rule.
-Data dropping rules let you discard any data you don't want to monitor, so you can save storage space, reduce cardinality, and :ref:`lower your bills <data-dropping-billing>`.

 .. note::
     - You must be an admin to drop data.